 - Gather information.

-- Demand that detectives stop contacting the suspect.
+- Demand that detectives stop contacting you.

 8. Can my lawyer speak with the D.A. while I am under investigation?